duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_templates_overview.md

 ## Why Templates Are Great

 Templates save a lot of work: they allow contributors to focus on great results.
-Many Instant Answer frontends can be created entirely by setting various display options and item data, with no HTML.
+Many Instant Answer frontends can be created entirely by setting various display options and item data, with little or no HTML/CSS coding.

 Additionally, Instant Answers that use templates are automatically compatible with future design improvements, with zero extra work.

 ## How Templates Work

+Templates are handlebars files which render in the context of **one item** returned by the Instant Answer.

 The Spice framework provides you with a wide choice of templates to use.
-These are handlebars files which render in the context of **one item** returned by the Instant Answer.

-The built-in templates' options and variables are documented in the following [Spice Templates Reference](https://duck.co/duckduckhack/spice_templates_reference) section.
+The built-in templates' options, variables, and [variants](https://duck.co/duckduckhack/spice_templates_reference#tile-variants) are documented in the [Spice Templates Reference](https://duck.co/duckduckhack/spice_templates_reference) section.

 ### Specifying `item` and `detail` Templates

 Spice Instant Answers can return either a **single result** or **multiple results**.
-Of course, it makes sense to display single and multiple results differently, using different templates.
+To provide the best experience, these two cases can be displayed with different templates.

 On the [Spice frontend](https://duck.co/duckduckhack/spice_displaying) you can specify two separate templates: